-A credit union's ability to earn money has an effect on its safety and soundness.
-A credit union can retain its earnings, expanding its capital cushion, or put them to work addressing problematic loans, likely making the credit union more resilient in tough times.
-Credit unions that are losing money, however, are less able to do those things.
+How successful a credit union is at making money has an effect on its long-term survivability.
+Earnings can be retained by the credit union, expanding its capital cushion, or be used to deal with problematic loans, potentially making the credit union more resilient in tough times.
+However, credit unions that are losing money are less able to do those things.

-One sign that CLEARPATH is running ahead of its peers in this area was its earnings ratio of 2.00 percent in our test, better than the average for all credit unions.
+One indication that CLEARPATH is doing better than its peers in this area was its earnings ratio of 0.00 percent in our test, better than the average for all credit unions.